 Find out about Long-Term Care, who needs it, and how to find it.
 ConsumersAdvocate.org rates what it considers the best LTC services.
 Long-Term Care insurance can often pay for home care, skilled nursing, and other services.
 Plans must be carefully researched, as their service options and costs vary considerably.

 “Medicaid and the Children’s Health Insurance Program (CHIP) provides free or low-cost health coverage to millions of Americans, including some low-income people, families and children, pregnant women, the elderly, and people with disabilities.”
-For those who qualify for Medicaid insurance, Medicaid (program name varies by state) can cover costs such as care provider support, adult day care, and care at a skilled nursing facility.
+For those who qualify for Medicaid insurance, Medicaid (program name varies by state) can cover costs, such as in-home care provider support, adult day care, and care at a skilled nursing facility.
 Medicaid recipients may apply for an Assisted Living Waiver (waiver names vary by state) to pay for care at an Assisted Living Facility; however, not all regions have or accept Assisted Living waivers to pay for Assisted Living, and unlike Medicaid for long-term care at a skilled nursing facility, which is an entitlement program, Medicaid waivers limit the number of people who can receive services, limit their services to certain regions, or to those with specific medical diagnosis, so one may be waitlisted for services.
 (Medicaid Planning Assistance, https://www.medicaidplanningassistance.org/definitions/#hcbs).
-See Paying for Senior Care’s Medicaid & Assisted Living: State by State Benefits & Eligibility
+See Paying for Senior Care’s Medicaid & Assisted Living: State by State Benefits & Eligibility.

-Paying for Senior Care makes it possible for people to identify quality, affordable home care, assisted living, nursing homes, memory care, adult day care, and adult foster home by region.
+Paying for Senior Care makes it possible for people to identify quality, affordable home care, assisted living, nursing homes, memory care, adult day care, and adult foster homes by region.
 Caring, LLC is a lead senior care referral service, which operates the website Paying for Senior Care, which provides excellent resource information in regard to “Financial Assistance & Funding Options for Assisted Living / Senior Living”

 Complete a Medicaid Eligibility Test / Pre-Screen for Long Term Care (for those in the U.S. who are 65 years or older).
 Learn about Medicaid and how to apply for service, regardless of age.